 Contradictory as it may seem, drainage is probably the most important feature in maintaining the moisture content of soils, having in mind, of course, the optimum moisture content.
-If surplus moisture is not readily removed it will hamper turf development because of the exclusion of air, will make an unfavorable environment for the soil bacteria. will puddle the soil and will retain injurious salts.
+If surplus moisture is not readily removed it will hamper turf development because of the exclusion of air, will make an unfavorable environment for the soil bacteria, will puddle the soil and will retain injurious salts.
 On the other hand, if percolation or drainage is too rapid, sufficient moisture will not be held in reserve and the excessive drainage will leach out valuable mineral plant food elements.

 Drainage is of two kinds, surface and subsurface or underground.
-The principles of surface drainage are well understood and usually well taken care of.
+The prin-

+FORMS OF WATER.
+Soil moisture is divided into three forms.
+Unavailable water is so closely held that plants cannot make use of it.
+Capillary water is that from which plants derive the necessary moisture.
+Superfluous water is that excess present after heavy rains or irrigation.
+It should drain off in a short time.
+(After Lyon and Buckman.) ciples of surface drainage are well understood and usually well taken care of.
 It consists of having slopes and grades sufficiently steep to carry off water that cannot be readily admitted to the soil.
 It is most important that surface drainage be provided for over the entire property, so that there will be no basins or pockets in which water can collect and stand.